Bayesian Inference of Gravity through Realistic 3D Modeling of Wide Binary Orbits: General Algorithm and a Pilot Study with HARPS Radial Velocities: A pilot study with HARPS radial velocities: Results and Discussion

+In this subsection the inferred parameters with or without priors are presented and their statistical properties are investigated in the context of testing gravity models.
+The results in Newtonian ($\Gamma=0$) and generalized (allowing $\Gamma$ to have its own PDF for each binary) gravities with priors are considered first, and the results in fixed gravity models without priors will follow.
+The two rows in Figure~\ref{fig:distribution} show the posterior distributions of the parameters (except for $\Gamma$ in the generalized gravity model) for the sample of 32 binaries.
+The upper and lower rows are respectively the results for the Newtonian and generalized gravity models.
+For each panel the colored histogram represents the combined distribution of all individual PDFs for the 32 binaries.
+It is thus the distribution of $32\times (2\times 10^6)$ values from the Bayesian outputs normalized so that the sum of the bar heights equals 32.

-For the Newtonian case, the values obtained by \cite{Saglia:2025} are also exhibited.
+For the Newtonian model, the values obtained by \cite{Saglia:2025} are also exhibited.
 The \cite{Saglia:2025} values are qualitatively in agreement with the Bayesian results.
-However, the \cite{Saglia:2025} ``best-fit'' values have larger scatters (with respect to the prior expectations) than the Bayesian median values because the latter result from mixing of individual distributions.
-Both the visual appearances and the values of $\chi^2_\nu$ indicate that $\Delta\phi=\phi-\phi_0$ has a significant tension with the prior expectation (Equation~(\ref{eq:PrDelphi})) while the other parameters are fully acceptable or have moderate tension.
-The unexpectedly high occurrence near $\Delta\phi=360^\circ$ was already noted by \cite{Saglia:2025}, but its statistical significance was not quantified because they did not estimate the uncertainties of the parameters.
-The value of $\chi^2_\nu=3.3$ with $\nu=9$ means a survival probability of $P_c =4.9\times 10^{-4}$ for the curve with a mean eccentricity of $\langle e\rangle=0.65$ derived for the sample, given the derived distribution of $\Delta\phi$.
-This implies a self-inconsistency of the Newtonian model.
-Interestingly, this inconsistency is due to nine wide binaries in the low-acceleration regime $g_{\rm N}<10^{-9}$m\,s$^{-2}$, as indicated by the red bars.
-In the case of generalized gravity, the posterior distribution of $\Delta\phi$ agrees well with the prior expectation.
-The low-acceleration subsample also agrees well with the expectation thanks to the boosted gravity, as will be shown below.
+However, the \cite{Saglia:2025} ``best-fit'' values have larger scatters (with respect to the prior expectations) than the combined Bayesian distribution because the latter takes into account individual distributions themselves.
+The Bayesian distributions of $e$ and $\phi_0$ overall follow their prior distributions well in both gravity models.
+However, it does not appear that $\Delta\phi$ follows well the prior expectation that is obtained by convolving Equation~(\ref{eq:PrDelphi}) with the $e$-values shown in the leftmost column.
+This is due to some surplus near one of the tails that was already noted by \cite{Saglia:2025}.
+In the generalized gravity model, the Bayesian distribution of $\Delta\phi$ follows the prior distribution well.
+To estimate the statistical significance of the difference in the distribution of $\Delta\phi$ between the two gravity models, a likelihood-based comparison is considered in the following.
+A goodness-of-fit test of each distribution may not be so meaningful here because the Bayesian results were produced \emph{with} the priors.
+Such a test will be considered below for the case without priors.